-Different Grades of Agave Nectar
+Grades of Agave Nectar

 - The lighter grades look similar to simple syrup.
-These are best for lightly flavored cocktails like the rosangel margarita and vodka sour because the flavor is almost transparent.
+These are best for lightly flavored cocktails like the Rosangel margarita and vodka sour because the flavor is almost transparent.

-The dark agave nectars have a stronger flavor, near the intensity of honey.
-Those can be mixed with strong flavored drinks such as dulce de tequila and many of your fruity margaritas.
+- Amber agave nectar has a stronger flavor, near the intensity of honey.
+The most common, this grade is very versatile and can be mixed into nearly any drink, including those with strong flavors such as dulce de tequila and many of your fruity margaritas.